 Mountain Warfare (Optional; Jericho, Vt.)

 A two-week course that is designed to develop and train the leadership and technical skills needed by Army personnel to perform mountaineering tasks in a realistic mountain environment.
 It provides students with the practical, hands-on experience in the application of tactics and techniques effective for mountain operations.

 Cadet Initial Entry Training (CIET)

 Available to cadets in the summer between their sophomore and junior years.
 CIET provides a unique opportunity for cadets to experience the work environment of an active duty Second Lieutenant.
 It is an intense four-week presentation into what Army life will be like, the purpose of the course is to help motivate and test the Cadets on their future endeavors.
 While attending CIET, Cadets will be able to have the experience and the responsibilities of being an Officer while also developing a sense of courage and confidence in their abilities to become a leader in the United States Army.
-Cadets will be given missions and tasks to complete just as they would in an Active Army setting to prove that they will be an efficient leader.
+Cadets will be given missions and tasks to complete just as they would in an Active Army setting to prove that they will be efficient leaders.